 Cryptojacking is a type of malicious intervention into one’s computer or mobile device in order to use its computer processing power for cryptocurrency mining.

-Cryptojacking is rapidly gaining momentum as the crypto industry is moving towards mass adoption.
-There are multiple ways to ‘catch’ a virus and get hacked and this is where we kindly remind you to stay safe.
+Cryptojacking is rapidly gaining momentum as the crypto industry is moving toward mass adoption.
+There are multiple ways to ‘catch’ a virus and get hacked.
+This is where we kindly remind you to stay safe.
 All the necessary precautions will be provided below.

 How Does Cryptojacking Work?

-The digital space evolves and so do hackers.
-Web-users became more educated in terms of cybersecurity than they were, say, ten years ago.
+The digital space evolves, and so do hackers.
+Web users became more educated in terms of cybersecurity than they were, say, ten years ago.
 Yet, cryptojackers are quite ingenious and able to infect your device without you even noticing.

 The way cryptojacking works is quite plain: a user clicks a link that uploads lines of infected code.
-The code is activated automatically to literally suck computer resources for hacker’s demands or, in the case of cryptojackers, mining needs.
+The code is activated automatically to literally suck the victim’s computing power resources for hacker’s demands or, in the case of cryptojackers, mining resources.